-Everyone has their moments of fantasy…those times when you close your eyes and you’re somewhere else, or maybe someone else.
+Everyone has moments of fantasy — those times when you close your eyes and you’re somewhere else, or maybe someone else.

-The dusty corners, complications, and frustrations of life fade and you become something else.
+The dusty corners, complications, and frustrations of life melt away, and you become something else.
 Regardless of how great your life is, everyone experiences this.
-The young mom closes her eyes and is transported to a tropical island where chiseled, tan men fan her and feed her perfect, sugary fruits.
-A middle aged man drives down the interstate to the company he’s been CEO of for 18 years and is transported to an open stretch in the Arizona desert, speeding toward the sunset with music blaring and nowhere to go, nothing to be, and no one to impress.
+The young mom closes her eyes and is transported to a tropical island, where chiseled, tan men fan her and feed her perfect sugary fruits.
+A middle-aged man drives down the interstate to the company he’s been CEO of for 18 years and is transported to an open stretch in the Arizona desert, speeding toward the sunset with music blaring and nowhere to go, nothing to be, and no one to impress.
 We all have a magical, fantastic, even spiritual side that longs to get out of the rut of life and simply “be.”

 Then we wake up from the dream.
 We go back to work, reply to another dozen emails, plan the next business trip, and get dressed for the next gala.
-The dream gets pushed to the back and life takes over.
+The dream gets pushed to the back.
+Life takes over.
 But what if things were different?
-What if there was a place where the dream is in the front, and the mundane necessities of life are the things that get pushed to the back to be handled if there’s time?
+What if there was a place where the dream is in front, and the mundane necessities of life get pushed to the back to be handled if there’s time?

 Welcome to Cuba.

-You are surrounded by a majestic blend of colonial architecture and Spanish Cuban style, cozy gourmet restaurants, street musicians, and the best Mojito’s.
+You are surrounded by a majestic blend of colonial architecture and Spanish Cuban style, cozy gourmet restaurants, street musicians, and the best Mojitos you’ll ever drink.
 The day is filled with sights and sounds, and the nightlife is alive.
 But the best part about Cuba: its people.

-People…beautiful, sexy people with a zest for life, a love for relationships, and no sense of time or deadlines are everywhere you go.
-Stunning artwork, many very sexual and intimate, draw your eyes and heart.
+People … beautiful, sexy people with a zest for life, a love for relationships, and no sense of time or deadlines, are everywhere you go.
+Stunning artworks, many very intimate, draw your eyes and heart.
 When Webster asked a local Cuban why their artwork seemed so romantically driven, he answered, “Because sex is one of the few things that we have that is still free.”

 On one of her trips, Webster decided to spend time taking photos of people and printing them out on a small, wireless printer to give to them.

-No matter what your taste, there are a few things Webster recommends for your travels in Cuba.
-Though great group tours are available in many sizes and shapes, the best way to experience it is with a small group of friends, planning your itinerary for yourselves.
+No matter your taste, there are a few things Webster recommends for your travels in Cuba.
+Though great group tours are available in many sizes and shapes, the best way to experience the island nation is with a small group of friends, planning your itinerary for yourselves.

-“Setting your own trip and pace means that you will be able to pick the things that are really important to you,” she suggests.
-Be flexible and ready to embrace the time-free culture you’re going to be a part of.
+“Setting your own trip and pace means that you will be able to pick the things that are really important to you,” she suggested.
+Be flexible and ready to embrace the time-free culture you’re going to join.
 For once, live in each moment.

 In a place where poverty leads people to place less emphasis on deadlines and plans and more on sex, music and enjoying each other, it’s hard to think of what the quickly industrializing landscape of Cuba might bring – and what it might change.
 Take your opportunity now.
 Throw caution to the wind.
 Soak up all that its rich social culture has to offer.
 It’s a dream from which you may find you don’t want to wake.